tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image is what the responses should be when running the previous PowerShell tasks.](images/confirmpowershell.png "PowerShell task responses")

-20. You can also confirm activation with your domain by navigating to the Azure portal, going to the storage account and selecting **Configuration** under **Settings**.
+20. Confirm activation with your domain by navigating to the Azure portal, going to the storage account and selecting **Configuration** under **Settings**.
 Refer to the group on Active Directory (AD), as shown in the example below.

     ![This image shows how in the storage account configuration, that Active Directory Domain Services is enabled.](images/portalconfirm.png "Storage account configuration")